 You can also easily outsource the admin side of things.
-For example, hiring someone to do keyword research for you or reaching out to your target blogs.
-These people can be paid by fixed milestones, or on a per-task rate.
+For example, you can hire someone to do keyword research for you or reaching out to your target blogs.
+You can pay contractors based on fixed milestones or on a per-task rate.

 How to Guest Post: Conclusion

-Okay, let’s recap; Guest posting is an essential part of starting a blog in 2019.
-In fact, as far as SEO it’s basically non-optional.
+Okay, let’s recap; Guest posting is essential if you want to make money blogging.
+As far as SEO goes, it’s non-optional as good SEO certification courses makes clear.
 Luckily, however, it’s not that hard.
 To start, you just need to create a couple of pieces of high-quality cornerstone content.

 Then you identify a list of high authority target sites.
 Once you know who you want to reach out to, you can come up with a long list of ideas by looking at what’s already working.
 Finally, you reach out by communicating value – and then you deliver on that.

 And once you’re up and running, you can look towards systemizing and outsourcing the whole process.